The Centre for Church Growth Research is run by David Goodhew and supported by Anthony-Paul Cooper and Rob

 The Revd Dr David Goodhew

 David Goodhew is Director of the Centre for Church Growth Research.
 David has published a wide range of research on the subject, notably as the editor of Church Growth in Britain: 1980 to the Present (Ashgate 2012) and Towards a Theology of Church Growth (Ashgate 2015).
 He is currently editing Growth and Decline in the Anglican Communion, 1980 to the Present (Ashgate 2016) and (with Ant Cooper) a study on church growth and decline in London, due out in 2017.
 He has also published research on church growth in South Africa and amongst British Universities.
 David acted as Project Leader for one strand of the ‘Church Growth Research Programme’, commissioned by the Archbishops’ Council and the Church Commissioners of the Church of England which produced the study From Anecdote to Evidence in 2014.
 He held a Leech Fellowship in 2014-15, whilst leading the New Churches in the North East research project.
 David supervises a range of post-graduate students and is very happy to discuss further research projects.
 He combines his research work with working on the staff of Cranmer Hall, an Anglican theological college, which is part of St Johns College, Durham, where he is Director of Ministerial Practice.

-Anthony-Paul Cooper is a Research Fellow at the Centre for Church Growth Research.
-Anthony-Paul has a background in social research, with previous research topics including the impact of negative organisational behaviour on businesses and new church use of ‘secular’ and ‘sacred’ space and the use of social media data to better understand church attendance and church growth.
+Anthony-Paul Cooper is Research Fellow of the Centre for Church Growth Research.
+Anthony-Paul has a background in social research, with previous research topics including new church use of ‘secular’ and ‘sacred’ space and the use of social media data to better understand church attendance and church growth.
 Most recently, Anthony-Paul has edited, with David Goodhew, The Desecularisation of the City: London’s Churches, 1980 to the Present (Routledge 2018).